Provincial Regulation for Home Inspectors

 Bill 59 received Royal Assent on April 13, 2017.

 Minister Lalonde introduced Bill 59, the Putting Consumers First Act in the Legislative Assembly on November 3, 2016.
 If passed, the Bill would establish the Home Inspection Act, 2016.
-Once proclaimed, this Act would regulate the home inspection industry and establish mandatory licensing for home inspection providers and home inspectors.
+Once proclaimed, this Act would regulate the home inspection industry and establish mandatory licencing for home inspection providers and home inspectors.
 You can view the Bill and check its status on the Legislative Assembly’s webpage.

 Bill 59 has been referred to the Standing Committee on Social Policy.
 The committee process allows the Legislative Assembly to gain input from stakeholders through public hearings.
 Stakeholders will be able to speak to the proposed legislation or provide written submissions.